junxit/us-congress-bills-116/metadata.md

 - 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-01-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-01-21 — Referred to the Subcommittee on Health.
+- 2020-01-28 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2020-01-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-01-29 — Considered as unfinished business. (consideration: CR H701-702)
+- 2020-01-29 — Considered under suspension of the rules. (consideration: CR H647-653)
+- 2020-01-29 — DEBATE - The House proceeded with forty minutes of debate on S. 3201.
+- 2020-01-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-29 — Ms. Kuster (NH) moved to suspend the rules and pass the bill.
+- 2020-01-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 320 - 88 (Roll no. 32). (text: CR H647)
+- 2020-01-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 320 - 88 (Roll no. 32).
+- 2020-02-03 — Presented to President.
+- 2020-02-03 — Presented to President.
+- 2020-02-06 — Became Public Law No: 116-114.
+- 2020-02-06 — Became Public Law No: 116-114.
+- 2020-02-06 — Signed by President.
+- 2020-02-06 — Signed by President.